Weather

 What to Do

 September is one of those months where it's the last opportunity for a long while to try many activities.
 Particularly with hiking and biking, snow cover will mean trails are either snow-covered or too muddy as of next month.
-The warm seawater will also start chilling as of October, so this is also a great chance to get in some water-based activities.
-The great thing about Sweden is that you don't need to venture far outside the big cities to experience these things in spectacular nature: the Stockholm Archipelago, littered with remote islands to boat, kayak, ramble and swim around, highlights this fact.
+The warm seawater will start cooling in October, so this is a great chance to get in some water-based activities.
+The great thing about Sweden is that you don't need to venture far outside the big cities to experience spectacular nature: the Stockholm Archipelago, littered with remote islands to boat, kayak, ramble, and swim around, is a prime example.

-In addition to the Kungsleden, other more accessible hiking options include Skåne county's Skåneleden Trail, an 807-mile (1,300-km) route with stretches through sweeping beech forests just becoming tinged by fall colors.
-Soderasens National Park near Helsingborg also features old-growth beech forests full of the blaze of fall.
+In addition to Kungsleden, other more accessible hiking options include Skåne County's Skåneleden Trail, an 807-mile (1,300 km) route with stretches through sweeping beech forests just beginning to be tinged with fall colors.
+Soderasens National Park near Helsingborg also features old-growth beech forests ablaze with fall color.
 You could also make the most of the year's last pleasant weather by doing some biking: the island of Gotland has probably Sweden's best mountain bike park, while Lake Vänern's huge shoreline cycle path is a popular route created only in 2022.

-Besides the kayaking spots mentioned above, consider attempting a stretch of the High Coast by self-guided kayak or come up here for hiking amid forest-lined shores and rock formations.
-The 80-mile (129-km) High Coast Trail winds right through the region, which is UNESCO-listed for its pristine beauty.
+Besides the kayaking spots mentioned above, consider paddling a stretch of the High Coast on a self-guided kayak or come up here for hiking amid forest-lined shores and rock formations.
+The 80-mile (129 km) High Coast Trail winds right through the region, which is UNESCO-listed for its pristine beauty.
 The High Coast is also the setting of one of September's top festivals, the adventure-themed Utefest in Friluftsbyn on the edge of Skuleskogens National Park.

 It's also worth planning your trip around some of the unusual festivals this month, some of which are themed around September harvest time.
 The standout extravaganza occurs in Southern Sweden's Kivik, where the apple harvest is celebrated.